 2020: COVID-19!
 Hiring suspended; Day Center on hold; for 10 months we waited until in December we put out word that we would launch a clothing drive for the Gospel Center Rescue Mission.

 2021: The clothing drive was a tremendous success and will be followed by other such programs as long as the pandemic continues.
-In April, the affiliate initiated a collection of gift cards that totaled over $29,000 to be distributed to several school districts for use by homeless students.
+In April, the affiliate initiated a collection of gift cards that totaled nearly $30,000 to be distributed to several school districts for use by homeless students.
 In May we hired our first staff member, Jory Gwasdoff as Program Manager.
 After 5 months, Jory assumed the role as our first Executive Director!
-We now have plans to open a Day Center and begin our program in early 2022!